cbeck88/visit_struct/README.md

 This may be especially useful when you have a C++14 compiler which has proper `constexpr` support.
-In that case, `visit_struct::apply_visitor` is `constexpr` also, so you can use this for some nifty metaprogramming purposes -- computing data structures, performing tests, constructing function objects, which depend on the layout of your structures, at compile-time.
+In that case, `visit_struct::apply_visitor` is `constexpr` also, so you can use this for some nifty metaprogramming purposes.

 Much thanks to Jarod42 for this patch.